SEO for Aerospace Companies

 Why not use a generic aviation SEO approach for aerospace companies?

 aerospace companies search differently from the rest of aviation.
-The buyers are procurement teams, engineers, programme managers, and technical buyers, the searches revolve around capability, programme, application, and procurement-intent searches, and the page needs to prove technical detail, programme fit, procurement clarity, and engineering credibility early.
+The people you are reaching are procurement teams, engineers, programme managers, and technical procurement leads, the searches revolve around capability, programme, application, and procurement-intent searches, and the page needs to prove technical detail, programme fit, procurement clarity, and engineering credibility early.
 A generic aviation page misses that specificity and usually ranks for the wrong terms.

 Search journey

-How aviation buyers actually land on a aerospace marketing page.
+How aviation operators actually land on a aerospace marketing page.

 Start broad